Updated July 1, 2021

 Here’s an example of how highly folks regarded Decatur: I listened to Episode 9: A Devil on the Roof from the Lore podcast by Aaron Mahnke.
 This episode told the myth of the Jersey Devil in New Jersey’s Pine Barrens.
 According to the folklore, Decatur saw the Jersey Devil as he tested cannon balls in Burlington, New Jersey.
 The legend maintains that Decatur fired a cannon at the Jersey Devil but that the Jersey Devil flew away.
 This myth implies to me that if such a decorated hero as Decatur saw and reacted to the Jersey Devil, then us common folk should believe that the Jersey Devil actually existed.

 I don’t know if Decatur actually saw the Jersey Devil and fired a cannon at it.

 However, in 1818 Decatur did actually build his residence in Lafayette Square in Washington, a very short walk from the White House.
-Before this, Decatur married Susan Wheeler, a woman who had already rejected the romantic intentions of Aaron Burr and Jerome Bonaparte (Napoleon’s brother).
-Decatur and Susan entertained the elite of Washington society in their gorgeous Lafayette Square home.
+Before this, Decatur married Susan Wheeler.
+I am very much under the impression that his bride was from the most well-connected tier of American society.
+(Aaron Burr and also Napoleon’s brother allegedly attempted to court her.)
+Decatur and Susan entertained the elite in their gorgeous Lafayette Square home.
 (In fact, you can still visit this “Historic Decatur House.”)